-Nevaeh Levitz is caught between two worlds.
-After spending her whole life in a wealthy suburb outside New York City with her black mother and Jewish father, things begin to fall apart when her parents separate.
+After spending her whole life in a wealthy suburb outside New York City with her black mother and Jewish father, Nevaeh Levitz finds her world beginning to fall apart when her parents separate.
 Nevaeh and her mom move to Harlem — her mother’s childhood home and a place they haven’t visited in years — due to tension between Nevaeh’s parents’ families.

 Nevaeh settles into a different life that includes Sunday services at the black Baptist church where her grandfather is pastor; however, she still attends her affluent, predominantly white, private school in the Bronx — a constant source of anxiety.
 She’s also required to spend time with her father, who grows more distant by the day.
 Nevaeh is horrified when he insists on her having a bat mitzvah instead of a sweet sixteen; especially since he only likes to claim his “Jewishness” to get his mother and his Bubby “off his back.”

 Despite daily turmoil, Nevaeh finds solace in poetry.
 This private way to process her emotions blossoms into a source of strength as she shares the writing with her community.
 She is supported wholeheartedly by her best friend, who, although he is biracial with Chinese and white parents, has “never struggled with who he is.”
 Romance plays a role in Nevaeh’s story through her sweet relationship with Jesus DeSantos, a Dominican boy who quickly carves a space in her heart, but this strand never overshadows Nevaeh’s quest to find herself.